Plats bruts: Synopsis

-Lópes and David are two men who share a flat in the Eixample district of Barcelona.
+Lopes and David are two men who share a flat in the Eixample district of Barcelona.
 The relationship between the two exists because Lopes was David's Boy Scout leader when he was young but, in terms of their personality, they are not at all alike.
 In the first episode, when they both visit an apartment which is up for rent, they decide to share.

 Lopes is a failure: a 34-year-old bachelor who has to share a flat because he has on a "junk contract" at Ràdio Bofarull, where he works as an announcer.
 David is a somewhat spoiled young man who one day decides to break with his life and move out of his parents' house, although he still receives a weekly allowance and takes his house assistant, Carbonell, with him.
 He is convinced that he has the talent to be an actor and studies at the Institut del Teatre in Barcelona.

-The two men are accompanied by Emma, a girl who lives in a wooden shack located on the roof of the building but uses the men's flat's water, light and heating.

-Other recurring characters include Pol, a gay man acting student and classmate of David who works as a waiter in the Café Maurici; Ramon, Lopes's colleague on the radio; and Mercedes, the director of Ràdio Bofarull.
+Main characters

+The two main characters are Lopes (Jordi Sánchez) and David (Joel Joan), who share an apartment, and Emma (Mònica Glaenzel), the neighbor who lives in a wooden cabin on the building's rooftop.
+Other important characters include Ramon (Lluís Xavier Villanueva) and Mercedes (Montse Pérez), who work at the same radio station as Lopes; Carbonell (Anna Maria Barbany), David's housekeeper; and Pol (Pau Durà), David’s classmate at the Institut del Teatre and a waiter at Café Maurici.

+In the final episodes of the fourth season, Carbonell and Pol leave the neighborhood (as the actors exit the series), and new characters join: David's grandmother (Mercè Comes) and Stasky (Borja Espinosa), the new bartender at the café.

+Other secondary characters include Marina (Carme Pla), David’s girlfriend for a few episodes; David’s parents (Vicky Peña and Jesús Ferrer); Lopes’ father (Jordi Banacolocha); Doctor Prim (Carles Canut), the physician who treats the characters; and Guillermina (Mercè Martínez), Lopes’ girlfriend at the end of the series.